tango-controls/tango-kernel-followup/2021/2021-01-28/Minutes.md

 **Action - Sergi**: mentioned that they are experiencing a memory leak issue when using pytango 9.3.3 and older when reading states of devices in a thread.
- -  Reynald mentioned that similar issues were found due to a HW issue with an ethernet interface, detected by faulty ssh's
+ -  Reynald mentioned that an issue similar to [cppTango#330](https://gitlab.com/tango-controls/cppTango/-/issues/330) was observed but on a PC where there are some issues with the network interface (ssh sessions sometimes disconnected, problem when scp on big files,...)

 ### Next teleconf meeting